LukaszRemkowicz/NotBug-Recruitment-Tasks/README.md

 ## TodoApp

 App wrote in Flask.
-This is just API with REST API convencion.
-To test it use for example Postman.
+This is API with REST convencion.

 <br/>
 <br/>